decred/dcrdata/README.md

 Read [postgresql-tuning.conf](./db/dcrpg/postgresql-tuning.conf) carefully for details on how to make the necessary changes to your system.
-A helpful online tool for determining good settings for your system is called [PGTune](https://pgtune.leopard.in.ua/). **DO NOT** simply use this file in place of your existing postgresql.conf. **DO NOT** simply copy and paste these settings into the existing postgresql.conf.
+A helpful online tool for determining good settings for your system is called [PGTune](https://pgtune.leopard.in.ua/).
+Note that when using this tool to subtract 1.5-2GB from your system RAM so dcrdata itself will have plenty of memory. **DO NOT** simply use this file in place of your existing postgresql.conf. **DO NOT** simply copy and paste these settings into the existing postgresql.conf.
 It is necessary to *edit the existing postgresql.conf*, reviewing all the settings to ensure the same configuration parameters are not set in two different places in the file (postgres will not complain).

 On Linux, you may wish to use a unix domain socket instead of a TCP connection.
 The path to the socket depends on the system, but it is commonly